piensaenpixel/bbva-2016/desempeno/desempeno-en.md

 <section class="section section--blue section--blueDark">
   <div class="container container--small">
     <h2 class="title-section title-section--inside u-txt-center">Financial performance</h2>
-    <p class="paragraph paragraph--big">The difference between what the bank pays for deposits and the interest it charges for
+    <p class="paragraph paragraph--big">The difference between what the bank pays for deposits and the interest it
-loans, i.e. the net interest income, is its main source of revenue.
-Recurring revenues, which are the sum of net interest income and income from fees and commissions, allows the bank to cover its overheads, including salaries and payments to suppliers, and secure a <b>profit</b>, which is subsequently distributed by the payment of taxes and dividends.
+charges for loans, i.e. the net interest income, is its main source of revenue.
+Recurring revenues, which are the sum of net interest income and income from fees and commissions, allow the bank to cover its overheads, including salaries and payments to suppliers, and secure a profit , which is subsequently distributed by the payment of taxes and dividends.
 The role of banks thus has a positive impact on society.
-It also requires the maintenance of levels of capital that are sufficient to keep the entity solvent.</p>
+It also requires the maintenance of levels of capital that are sufficient to keep the entity solvent</p>
     <ul class="tabs is-blue">
       <li class="tabs-item"><a href="#resultados" class="is-active">Results</a></li>
-      <li class="tabs-item"><a href="#balance">Balance sheet</a></li>
+      <li class="tabs-item"><a href="#balance">Balance sheet and activity</a></li>
       <li class="tabs-item"><a href="#rentabilidad">Profitability / Efficiency</a></li>
       <li class="tabs-item"><a href="#riesgo">Risk management</a></li>
       <li class="tabs-item"><a href="#solvencia">Solvency</a></li>